FoloosiTech/FoloosiAndroidSDK/README.md

 ## Step - 2 - Initialize SDK

 To initialize the SDK add the below line of code with the merchant key you retrieved from foloosi merchant panel.
-If you don't have a merchant key use this link to get new one.
+If you don't have a merchant key create new one.

 ```
 FoloosiPay.init(this, "Your Unique Merchant Key");